jthomas/openwhisk-redis-trigger-feed/README.md

 ### running

 See the "[Pluggable OpenWhisk Event Provider](https://github.com/apache/incubator-openwhisk-pluggable-provider)" docs on how to run this event provider.

-The following environment parameters are needed for this feed provider.
+If the `REDIS` environment parameter contains a URL connection string for a Redis instance.
+Messages Ids for the last message processed will be stored in the Redis database using the trigger identifier.
+This allows the stream listener to handle restarts without losing the client position when [reading stream messages](https://redis.io/topics/streams-intro).

+Pub/Sub channels do not support client positions.
+Restarts will re-join the channel at the point of re-connection.

 ### unit tests